kgiszewski/LearnUmbraco7/Chapter 02 - Backoffice Orientation/README.md

 Version 7 has brought a very clean responsive interface powered by AngularJs.
 Umbraco sections (called `applications` when developing new sections) consist of a node tree on the left, a contextual panel on the right and dashboards available at the root of each sectoin.

 ![Backoffice](assets/backoffice.png)

+>NOTE: Typically editors are only given access to the `Content` and `Media` section while developers will need access to everything.